SashaRybalkina/WebServerAndSql3500/Communications/README.md

 WriteAsync, AcceptTcpClientAsync, etc.

 The Networking class also contains three delegates, which will be used in creating a Networking object.
-The Networking object will be used in ClientGUI and the provided server to form connection.
+The Networking object will be used in WebServer to form connection.

 PS: We commented the logger AwaitMessageAsync out in the Connect method because they break our code.
 We tried to debug and asked the TA for help but unfortunately we weren't